chrisittner/git-codeowners/README.md

   git codeowners some/file
   ```

-- Get owners of a list of files
+- Get owners for a list of files

   ```
   git codeowners some/file some/other/file
   ```

-- Get owners of every tracked file
+- Get owners for every tracked file

   ```
   git ls-files | git codeowners
   ```

-- Get owners of files modified in last five commits
+- Get owners for files modified in last five commits

   ```
   git diff --name-only HEAD~5 HEAD | git codeowners